 You’ve heard of gingivitis and cavities before, but have you ever heard of a condition known as trench mouth?
 This severe gum infection occurs when bacteria in the mouth and gums have built up, causing painful, irritated, bleeding gums and ulcers in the mouth.
 Although it affects less than 1% of the population annually, it’s a serious yet treatable condition that requires medical attention.
 Read on to learn some surprising facts about this lesser-known oral ailment!

 1. The Name Comes From World War I

 During World War I, soldiers were exposed to brutal conditions and often went without medical or dental care.
-Many soldiers spent months on end living in trenches that were dug into the earth, exposed to the elements and lacking proper military equipment, let alone toothbrushes and toothpaste.
-As a result of their terrible surroundings, their health suffered and many soldiers developed trench mouth—known officially as Vincent stomatitis or necrotizing ulcerative gingivitis—because of their inability to care for their teeth.
+Many soldiers spent months on end living in trenches dug into the earth, exposed to the elements and lacking proper military equipment, let alone toothbrushes and toothpaste.
+As a result of their terrible surroundings, their health suffered.
+Many soldiers developed trench mouth—known officially as Vincent stomatitis or necrotizing ulcerative gingivitis—because of their inability to care for their teeth.